Bhargav-0718/Debating_Agents/README.md

 ### Core Capabilities
 - **AI-Powered Debates**: Multiple AI agents with unique personalities debate on any topic
 - **Intelligent Judging**: AI judges evaluate debates based on specific criteria
+- **Text-to-Speech**: Each agent has a unique voice with different accents (UK, AU, US, CA, IN)
+- **AI-Generated Avatars**: Visual identity for each agent with portrait images
+- **Chat-Style UI**: Conversation bubbles with manual audio playback controls
 - **Persistent Memory**: All debates are saved with complete transcripts and ratings
 - **Learning System**: Both debaters and judges learn from past performances
 - **Performance Tracking**: Detailed statistics and analytics for all participants